royce8636/RTUX/quickstart.md

 **Before proceeding, please make sure that USB Debugging is enabled in Developer Options in the phone being tested.
 After it has been enabled and connected to the computer, using `adb devices`, check if your phone has been connected properly.**

+### (A) Camera Setup
+1. Connect the camera that will be used for benchmarking to the controlloing computer, and get the index of the camera
+    - `ls /dev/video*` lists the available cameras.
+The index of the camera is the first one that is listed, which will be 0 (`ls /dev/video0`) in most cases
+2. Allow camera to be accessible by doing `sudo chmod 666 /dev/video<index>`

 ### (A) Script Setup
 **Note: Script setup is not needed if using SDK level 34**
 1. Build `sync_linux.c`